connorpmullins/fork-off-react/documentation/GameOverview.md

 ### More Details:

 - Adjusting the room configuration
-  - At any point during gameplay, the person who created the room can adjust the number of forks they want generated as well as the variance between rounds
+  - At any point during gameplay, the person who created the room can adjust how many rounds they want gameplay to last, as well as the variance between rounds, and the default prompt to the storyteller
 - Story Coherence:
   - Players can see a summary of each fork at all times
   - Players can read the entirety of a story if they want
 - Sharing after game-play
-  - I think users should be able to export the entire story after playing as some sort of JSON or something
-  - I imagine we want some page that allows people to upload JSON and see the whole story tree